 Denver Special Needs Inheritance Planning Lawyer

-At Brady, McFarland & Lord, LLC, what we do is all about your needs and goals.
+At Colorado Estate Planning Law Center, what we do is all about your needs and goals.
 Our mission can be especially important when you are preparing for the medical and financial needs of a disabled loved one.
 Our experienced estate planning lawyers in Arvada can structure a third-party special needs trust or supplemental needs trust that is tailored to your family’s specific, unique wishes.
 This tool can assist disabled family members to avoid certain kinds of taxation while still qualifying for Medicaid, Social Security, and other government benefits.

 The beneficiary you have in mind could be a seriously injured or ill spouse, elderly parent, or specially-abled child.
 Our special needs inheritance planning attorneys in Denver have their best interests at heart – and work hard to devise a special needs trust correctly the first time.
 Otherwise, the recipient could inherit money outright and put his or her government benefits in disarray.